Gambit142/Budget-App/README.md

 # BudgetApp

-> The BudgetApp is a Microverse Ruby on Rails capstone project that is about building a mobile web application where you can manage your budget: you have a list of transactions associated with a category/many categories, so that you can see how much money you spent and on what item you spent it on
+> The BudgetApp is a mobile web application where you can manage your budget: you have a list of transactions associated with a category/many categories, so that you can see how much money you spent and on what item you spent it on
 ---

 ## Screenshot